-Click on the login field and/or select your login.
+Click on the login field and select your login.
 A pop-up displaying all of your existing logins will allow you to select the one that you want to be logged in with.

 Click to go to the next page.
-Dashlane will automatically fill in your password once you have selected the account you want to use.
+Dashlane will automatically fill in the password that corresponds to the account you selected.

 How to log in to a site with extra login fields

 Some sites ask for an extra login field when signing in.
 This could be an ID number, a PIN code or a secret phrase, for example.
-This is primarily used by banking websites to give them better security.
+This is primarily used by banking websites for extra security.
 You can use Dashlane to automatically log you in to these sites.